FACTBOX-G20 finalises details of "bail-in" bonds for big banks

 * Minimum TLAC must also be at least 6 percent of the Basel III leverage ratio denominator from January 2019, and at least 6.75 percent from January 2022.

-* GSIBs from emerging markets will have to accelerate compliance with TLAC if corporate debt markets reach 55 percent of GDP in their economy, meaning it is big enough to absorb TLAC bonds issuance.
+* GSIBs from emerging markets will have to accelerate compliance with TLAC if corporate debt markets reach 55 percent of GDP in their economy.
+(Reporting by Huw Jones; Editing by Hugh Lawson)

-* Subsidiaries of banks must hold 75-90 percent of the TLAC requirement for the consolidated group, unchanged from earlier versions despite lobbying by banks for this to be lowered.

-* Authorities in countries that host a GSIB subsidiary would need approval from the bank's home supervisor before writing down locally held TLAC.
-Host supervisors could decide to force foreign GSIB subsidiaries to hold more TLAC.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan